Wisdom is found on the lips of the discerning, but a rod is for the back of one who has no sense~ Proverbs 10:13 NIV

 The use of alcohol was strictly forbidden.
 Tobacco use was assumed to be a clear sign of moral decay.
-Tri-weekly church attendance was an expectation.
+Tri-weekly church attendance was a basic expectation in most churches.
 Divorce was intolerable under any circumstances, even in situations where abuse was clearly evident.
-Entering a movie theater resulted in all sorts of trash talk.
+Entering a movie theater was a clear sign of moral decay.
 Only the vilest of heathens used salty language (at least in front of people).
-How one dressed was critically important; respectable men wore suits, hemlines were carefully monitored for modesty and women brazen enough to wear shorts were given the designation of “Jezebel”.
+How one dressed mattered; respectable men wore suits, hemlines were carefully monitored for modesty and women brazen enough to wear shorts were given the designation of “Jezebel”.

 Not all the rules were biblical.

 Some weren’t even rational.

 A few were downright laughable.
 As a result the thing happened that always happens when individuals cease to be sensible and get carried away with something that is indefensible.
 For better or worse, the pendulum of popular opinion swung sharply in the opposite direction.

 For better or worse, it is no longer all that unusual for Christians to drink alcohol even to excess, or for churches, even evangelical churches, to serve alcohol at outreach events.
 Tobacco use is still frowned upon, not because it’s considered sinful or wrong, but because we know it’s unhealthy and second-hand smoke is dangerous to others (Leviticus 19:18).